blog2i2j/cybersader..cyberbase/📁 03 - Curations, Stacks/Awesome Anime/Awesome Anime.md

 		- Has a good rating and hopefully wholesome
 	- The Trillion Game - actually related to IT and hacking
 	- Solo Leveling - ehhh...has some vengeance type vibes - with great power comes great responsibility.
 Amazing animation and action.
+	- Frieren - awesome so far...wholesome so far too!

 # Top Anime